zed-wong/mvg-bridge/README.md

 1. to Mixin Mainnet

-For assets other than XIN, Call the `asset` contract's `transferWithExtra` method with extra constructed by MVM's `/extra` API.
+For assets other than ETH, Call the `asset` contract's `transferWithExtra` method with extra constructed by MVM's `/extra` API.

-For XIN, Call the `bridge` contract's `release` method.
+For ETH, Call the `bridge` contract's `release` method.

 2. to Other Network